ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab07.md

 You can then copy the URL shown in the output of the above and paste into a web browser to reach the submission result page.

+PLEASE NOTE THAT THIS IS A NON-TYPICAL LARGE SUBMISSION TO THE SYSTEM.
+Be patient if the system takes a bit longer to respond to your submission.

 <h2>Grading Rubric</h2>
 Points from automated submit.cs system tests